ogift/ogift.github.io/README.md

-# ogift.github.io
+# ogift
-ogift is a global project of SO
+ogift is a postal system of SO life.